-Robert Daniel Stout, Dean of the Graduate School
+Robert Daniel Stout, Dean

 Graduate study was a part of the original plan of the University and was announced in its first Register in 1866.
 More definite organization of the work along lines that are now generally accepted dates from 1883.
 Since that time the degrees of Master of Arts and Master of Science have been offered without interruption.
 The degree of Doctor of Philosophy was also announced for a time and twice conferred.
 In the middle nineties this degree was withdrawn and doctoral work was not again offered until 1936, when it was once more authorized by the trustees.
-In the same year the Graduate School was organized, with a Graduate Faculty which has full power to enact the necessary legislation governing the work of the school.
+In the same year the Graduate School was organized, with a graduate faculty which had full power to enact the necessary legislation governing the work of the school.
 In 1960 a program of studies leading to the degree of Doctor of Education was first offered.

-The faculty is composed of the administrative officers of the Graduate School, the deans of the Colleges, and all professors, associate professors, and assistant professors who offer work for graduate credit.
-The rules and regulations of the faculty are administered by an Executive Committee composed of the President and Provost of the University, the Dean of the Graduate School, and five elected members of the Graduate Faculty.
+The rules and regulations of the faculty are developed by a Graduate Committee composed of the President or his representative, the Dean of the Graduate School, and eleven elected members of the faculty.